 But how does California law differentiate independent contractors and employees?
 A Los Angeles on-the-job injuries attorney and the court will analyze the following factors in order to determine whether or not there is an employer-employee relationship:

-Contact the Law Offices of Kropach & Kropach, and let our best workers compensation attorney in California analyze your particular situation and determine whether you are an independent contractor or employee.
+Contact the Law Offices of Kropach & Kropach, and let our best workers compensation attorney in Los Angeles analyze your particular situation and determine whether you are an independent contractor or employee.
 Keep in mind that just because your employer classified you as an independent contractor does not necessarily mean that you have no right to obtain workers compensation benefits.